atropos-null/LS/py109/py109_studyguide.md

 `x = 42  # Creates an integer object with value 42`

 1. Python allocates memory for the integer object
-2. The value 42 is stored in that memory location
+2. The value `42` is stored in that memory location
-3. The variable x becomes a reference (pointer) to that memory location
+3. The variable `x` becomes a reference (pointer) to that memory location
-4. Increments the object's reference count to 1.
+4. Increments the object's reference count to `1`.

 `my_list = [1, 2, 3]`

 1. Allocates memory on the heap for the list object
 2. Initializes the object with the provided values
-3. Creates a reference variable (my_list) that points to this object
+3. Creates a reference variable (`my_list`) that points to this object
-4. Increments the object's reference count to 1
+4. Increments the object's reference count to `1`

 #### Reference Counting

-Every time you create a new reference to an object, its reference count increases.
+Every time you create a new reference to an object, its' reference count increases.
 This includes:

 * Variable assignments
 * Passing objects to functions